-- Critically damped Damping = 1 (The most common in Apple UI)
+- Critically damped Damping Ratio = 1 (The most common in Apple UI)

-- Over Damped Damping > 1 (Not a good look, not often use in UI animation)
+- Over Damped Damping Ratio > 1 (Not a good look, not often used in UI animation)

-Now you just add this dampening force (which will be a negative value) to your spring force, and your spring will stop.
+Back to our formula, now you have the dampening force, you just add it to your spring force, and your spring will stop.